panosverras/hermes-project/README.md

 HERMES is a project created by **smartbirds** team (Greece) for their participation to the World Robot Olympiad^TM^ 2023.
 Team consists of 3 high school students, Niobe, Thymios, Faidon and their coach Mr. Panos Verras.

+Our project is open-source under the MIT licence.
+Feel free to copy, modify, reproduce in order to create a better world!

 ## Why we created HERMES?

 ![WRO2023 theme - Connecting the World](/images/CONNECTING-THE-WORLD-2023-01-3.png "WRO2023 theme - Connecting the World")